 Tests may include:

-- Blood tests to look for other causes of blood vessel inflammation, such as systemic lupus erythematosus or hepatitis
+- Blood tests to look for other causes of blood vessel inflammation, such as systemic lupus erythematosus, ANCA-associated vasculitis or hepatitis.

 Complications may include: